fansalon/TEspeX/README.md

   --remove REMOVE             T (true) or F (false).
 If this parameter is set to T all the bam files are removed.
 If it is F they are not removed [T]
 ```

 All the arguments, except fot ```--num_threads``` and ```--remove```, are required.
-We suggest to use as argument of ```--TE``` argument a fasta file containing TE consensus sequences (from RepBase?) and as arguments of the ```--cdna``` and ```--ncrna``` arguments the transcriptome files containing cdna and ncrna from ensembl (or genecode if working with human or mouse).\
+We suggest to use as argument of ```--TE``` argument a fasta file containing TE consensus sequences (from RepBase?) and as arguments of the ```--cdna``` and ```--ncrna``` arguments the transcriptome files containing cdna and ncrna from ensembl (or genecode if working with human or mouse data).\
 ```--num_threads``` if not specified is set to 2 while ```--remove``` is set to T by default (meaning all the bam files are removed).

-In the folder 'example' you can find a copy of the files used to perform the TE expression analysis in a sample of *C. elegans*.
+In the folder 'example' you can find a copy of the files used to perform the TE expression analysis on 2 *C. elegans* embryonic fastq files.
 To test whether the pipeline is working properly, please launch it using the input files in the 'example' folder as explained below.

 1. first create the sample file typing:
 ```